arch-adi21/Music-Streaming-App/README.md

 [Click to use the app](https://music-streaming-app-q9jm.onrender.com/)

 ## Overview of the application :-
-TI developed a music streaming web-application using flask application framework for a dynamic experience to the users.
+I developed a music streaming web-application using flask application framework for a dynamic experience to the users.
 This application has all the basic functionalities required to make this a scalable project.
 I have provided classifications among users like Creator , Non-Creator , Admin , and provided features like , MP3 song